March of the Indonesian National Armed Forces

 March of the Indonesian National Armed Forces is the official march of the Indonesian National Armed Forces.
-The lyrics and music were composed by Addie MS.
+The lyrics and music were composed by Addie MS. In conjunction with the March, Addie MS also composed the Hymn of the Indonesian National Armed Forces as the official hymn of the Indonesian National Armed Forces.

 Background

 Before the creation of the current march, the Republic of Indonesia Armed Forces — the predecessor of the current armed forces — had its own march.
-The March of the Republic of Indonesia Armed Forces was composed by Mangasa Adil Tampubolon, a lieutenant colonel in the Indonesian Army.
+The March of the Republic of Indonesia Armed Forces was composed in 1962 by Mangasa Adil Tampubolon (1939-1992), a lieutenant colonel in the Indonesian Army.
 However, following the fall of Suharto in 1998, the song was rarely used by the armed forces due to frequent mocking and parodying of the song by activists and students.
 For example, a popular parody of the song changed the first stanza of the song from "Republic of Indonesia Armed Forces/Always ready at any time/To defend and save/The Republic of Indonesia" to "Republic of Indonesia Armed Forces/Useless, dissolve it/Replace with the student regiment, still the same/Let's replace it with scouts instead".
 Ninok Leksono, a Kompas reporter, alleged that the parody discouraged the armed forces from using the march and began a discourse to find a replacement.

 However, the commander of the Armed Forces at that time, Endriartono Sutarto, denied that the discourse was prompted by the parody.
 In an interview with Tempo, Endriartono stated that the discourse was not related to the parody at all; instead, it was prompted by the reorganization of the armed forces.
 The discourse led to the 2002 decision by Endriartono to commission a new march for the armed forces.